 Your comments, suggestions and bug reports are welcome.
 In the forum you

 can discuss product features with YourKit developers and post bug reports.

-Version 2015.12 (* - the name is subject to change) will be the next release of YourKit Java Profiler.
+This is a preview of the next release of YourKit Java Profiler.

 See change list.